 Our Board of Directors has adopted a compensation policy with respect to the compensation of our non-employee directors who are not serving due to an affiliation with our investors.
-Pursuant to this policy, in 2020, each non-employee director received annual cash compensation of \$55,000, and Mr. Farley, the non-executive Chair of our Board of Directors, received additional annual cash compensation of \$60,000.
+Pursuant to this policy, in 2021, each non-employee director received annual cash compensation of \$55,000 and the Chair of the Board received an additional \$60,000.
 Additionally, annual cash compensation for committee membership is as follows: